 (Book 1: Lights, Captura, Action)

-There had probably never been a day when Ravi had felt more exasperated.
-Sure, given his studious nature, he’d had a lot of experience with people ridiculing him and even bullying him.
-So much so that he’d grown immune to that sort of annoyance a long time ago.
+There had never been a day when Ravi had felt more exasperated.
+Sure, given his studious nature, he had had prior experience of being ridiculed, even bullied.
+So much so that he had grown immune to that sort of annoyance a long time ago.

-But this painter was on a completely different level of being irksome.
-In just one day, the artist had managed to rob Ravi, prank him and take even his eyesight away.
-This was getting out of hand very fast.
+But this painter was on a completely different level.
+In just one day, the artist had managed to rob Ravi, prank him and deprive him of his eyesight.
+This was getting out of hand too fast.

-His eyes still watering, Ravi cursed, barely managing to keep his voice from quivering.
+His eyes still watering, Ravi cursed.
+He could barely keep his voice from quivering.
 ‘What have you done to me, you son of a witch!
 I should have known you practised black magic!’

 The painter simply laughed.
-‘Haha!
+‘Now, now.
 No need for name-calling.
 The blindness is temporary.
-It’ll pass in a minute.
-Don’t worry!’
+It’ll pass in a minute.’

-Ravi felt some relief at those words, but they didn’t affect the amount of hate he harboured.
-If his sight did return, the painter would be in big trouble.
+Ravi felt some relief at that, but it didn’t affect the amount of hate he harboured.
+When his sight did return, the painter would be in big trouble.

 ‘While you’re too blind to be a good vantage point, though,’ the artist continued, ‘allow me to break this “third-person limited” narration style and help the story along!’